 - It is light-weight.

-- Better security, better testing and better browser compatibility.
+- Better security, better tasting, and better browser compatibility.

 Sample Lightning Web Component